 Instagram Stories is a good example.
 Simply posting product videos that you also use on YouTube isn’t going to work, because Stories isn’t designed for that.
 Short videos where users can interact with the brand directly are much more effective.

 The most important tip of them all, however, is maintaining consistency.
 You can’t expect to grow your social media presence without some kind of a pattern for the audience to follow.
-Instead of posting a bunch of photos on Instagram and then staying silent for a couple of weeks, schedule your posts to get the appearance of a consistent activity.
+Instead of posting a bunch of photos on Instagram and then staying silent for a couple of weeks, schedule your posts to get the appearance of consistent activity.
+Then, businesses should be able to see real growth in their social media accounts.
+Businesses should probably prioritize Instagram, and other platforms similar, as they will be the most popular.
+With consistent posting, people should be interested in following the page.
+However, if followers don’t increase, they could always consider using Growthoid (try it here) to get more followers.
+That can help the business to look more reputable and credible.

 The same approach applies to other platforms too.
 Consistency matters across all social networking sites.
 Even having a schedule for new videos on YouTube can help you grow your subscribers count much faster.
 Before you start with a more advanced social media marketing campaign, make sure you know how to maintain a consistent posting schedule across the social media pages you use.